 Whether its the impact on the environment or concern for animal welfare, more and more people are going vegan.
 But a vegan diet still has a bad rap in terms of fitness.
-It is it really suboptimal to your fitness goals to go vegan?
-We look at vegan nutrition for fitness.
-You will learn how to optimise your vegan diet to make sure you still hit your goals.
+Is it really suboptimal to your fitness goals to go vegan?
+We look at vegan nutrition for fitness, and how to optimise your vegan diet to make sure you still hit your goals.

 Vegan Nutrition for Fitness – Why the Bad Rap?